Bombast and Flitterflop discuss dreams about which there are so many misconceptions and wrong theories

 FLITTERFLOP: "Why 'the moment you wake up', why not later, after breakfast when you're fully awake?"

-BOMBAST: "Because, my dear inattentive lazybones, by the time you've polished off your eggs and bacon and had your third cup of tea, what little you do remember of your dream will have become so distorted and fragmentary that it's not worth writing down.
+BOMBAST: "Because, my dear inattentive lazybones, by the time you've polished off your eggs and bacon and two slices of toast and marmalade, and had your third cup of tea, what little you do remember of your dream will have become so distorted and fragmentary that it's not worth writing down.
 The process of recording one's dreams on paper strengthens the bridge between the brain, lower mind and higher mind called antahkarana we talked about earlier, have you forgotten?"

 FLITTERFLOP: No—er—a bit, perhaps.
 What if the dream is partly gibberish?"

-BOMBAST (mischievously): "I can hardly believe that your dreams would ever be partly gibberish!
+BOMBAST (mischievously): "I can hardly believe that any of your dreams would ever be partly gibberish!

 FLITTERFLOP: "Very droll.
 You know what I mean."